When Can You Get Pregnant? Knowing When You Are Fertile to Conceive

 Every day millions of women around the world discover they are pregnant.
 Many pregnancies are unplanned.
 Given the number of unwanted pregnancies, it sometimes seems falling pregnant is way too easy.

 But for many women and their partners who dream of the day when they become parents, successfully conceiving a child can seem near impossible.

 ’When is the best time for us to get pregnant?‘ couples often ask after previous disappointments.

 This article will focus on answering the question for those actively trying and wanting to conceive.

-Pregnancy takes place during ovulation, when the female egg is released from the ovary.
+Conception takes place during ovulation, when the female egg is released from the ovary.
 But how can a woman and her partner know when ovulation takes place?

 Many believe that ovulation occurs on Day 14 of the menstrual cycle, in which Day One is the first day when the menstrual cycle begins.
 However having sex on day 14 may not guarantee getting pregnant because women's cycles often vary from the quite common 28 day cycle.

 Ovulation can occur before or after Day 14 depending on the number of days the menstrual cycle will last.